neondatabase/neon/docs/rfcs/038-independent-compute-release.md

 tags](https://github.com/neondatabase/neon/releases) -- `release-compute-XXXX`.
 We will use the same tag for Docker images as well.
 The `neondatabase/compute-node-v16:release-compute-XXXX` looks longer and a bit redundant, but it's better to have image and git tags in sync.

+Currently, control plane relies on the numeric compute and storage release versions to decide on compute->storage compatibility.
+Once we implement this proposal, we should drop this code as release numbers will be completely independent.
+The only constraint we want is that it must monotonically increase within the same release branch.

 ### Compute config/settings manifest